PlayboyGorilla/maxwave/README_en.md

 1. SSH Tunnel
 2. HTTPs/HTTP Connect
 3. SOCKS5
+4. SOCKS5 over TLS
+5. SOCKS4/4a
-4. Shadowsocks
+6. Shadowsocks
-5. VMESS
+7. VMESS
+8. Trojan
-6. IMAP Tunnel (A home-made tunneling protocol that will soon be open-source)
+9. IMAP Tunnel (A home-made tunneling protocol that will soon be open-source)
 ```

 As of now, Maxwave Proxifier runs on **Android** devices, including phones, tablets and TVs, **Windows for x86_64** and **MacOS for arm64 and x86_64**.
 Support for Linux is on its way.